artifakt-io/base-php/README.md

 ## Pre configurated Docker compose stack

-You can use this stack to run a complete Akeneo stack with MySQL in a few docker-compose lines.
+You can use this stack to run a complete stack in a few docker-compose lines.

 ```
 docker-compose up -d --build